irlevesque/linkage/README.md

 ## Project

-A self-hosted search engine that redirects to specific sites (similar to golinks) if available, and otherwise redirects searches to a default search engine
+A self-hosted search engine that redirects to specific sites (similar to go/links).

 ## Features: